strayTrain/SimpleGameplayAbilitySystem/README.md

 ## [Check out the docs here](https://straytrain.github.io/SimpleGameplayAbilitySystem/)

 I hope this plugin helps you have more fun while making your game!
-If you have any questions, suggestions, or encounter issues, please open an issue create a discussion.
-Contributions are also very welcome!
+If you have any questions, suggestions, or encounter issues, please open an [issue](https://github.com/strayTrain/SimpleGameplayAbilitySystem/issues) or create a [discussion](https://github.com/strayTrain/SimpleGameplayAbilitySystem/discussions).

+Contributions are also very welcome.